 But a Vicks humidifier red light does not mean the end of the appliance.
-In fact, most Vicks warm or cool mist humidifiers are fairly simple to use, in plug-and-play design.
+Most Vicks warm or cool mist humidifiers are fairly simple to use, in plug-and-play design.

 Humidifiers increase the humidity of the room, so you can sleep at a good humidity level for the bedroom.